Trump says US is talking with an Iranian leader as he extends deadline for striking power plants

 British Prime Minister Keir Starmer indicated he was aware of talks between Iran and the U.S.

-“We, the U.K., were aware that was happening,” he said Monday, without giving further details.
+“We, the U.K., were aware that was happening,” he said Monday, without giving details.

 Possible international mediation